-- When the sausages are dry to the touch, apply hot smoke around 55° C (130° F)until a brownish red color is obtained.
+- When the sausages are dry you can hot smoke them at around 55° C (130° F) to obtaining a brownish red color.

 - The traditional recipe uses smoking with beech wood for 30-60 minutes.

 - Slowly increase the temperature to 85° C (185° F) until the sausages reach 70° C (158° F) internal temperature.

 - Sprinkle some cold water to cool the sausages then refrigerate.
 You can consume the sausages or you can boiled in a hot water for a few minutes.

 Inspiration and adaptation: cosmopolitan.si, greenhills.si, wikipedia.org